crozone/SpectrePoC/README.md

 If you're getting lackluster results, you may need to tweak the cache hit threshold.
 This can be done by providing a threshold as the first command line argument.

-While a value of 80 appears to work for most desktop CPUs, a larger value may be required for slower CPUs.
-For example, on a AMD GX-412TC SOC, a value of 100-300 was required to get a good result.
+While a value of 80 appears to work for most desktop CPUs, a larger value may be required for slower CPUs, and the newest desktop CPUs can go as low as 15.
+For example, on an Intel(R) Core(TM) i7-8650U CPU (Surface Book 2), a value of 20 works well.
+On a slower, integrated AMD GX-412TC SOC (PC Engines APU3), a value of 100-300 was required to get a good result.

 ## Contributing